Authentic Partnership

 Mind Map: Inclusive Communities for Diverse Learners

 Part of helping students see and reach this potential is through providing achievable challenges in their learning.
 Learning happens with hard work and practice.
-Furthermore, academic challenges must be rooted in relevancy to students.
+Furthermore, academic challenges must be rooted in relevancy to students (Darling-Hammond, et al., 2020).
 They need a sense of purpose and a clear direction on where their learning is taking them.
-Providing students with clear learning targets, scaffolding and supports, helps them self-direct their learning and succeed in their development.
-Student supports may be defined in IEPs, 504s, or through other support systems in which the school, student, student’s family, and other community experts, partner to formulate a personalized plan to accommodate and uplift the student in their learning.
-Pedagogies such as Universal Design for Learning and restorative approaches help students develop agency and metacognitive awareness.
+Providing students with clear learning targets, scaffolding and supports, helps them self-direct their learning and succeed in their development (Berger, Woodfin, & Vilen, 2016).
+Student supports may be defined in IEPs, 504s, or through other support systems in which the school, student, student’s family, and other community experts, partner to formulate a personalized plan to accommodate and uplift the student in their learning (Baglieri, 2022).
+Pedagogies such as Universal Design for Learning and restorative approaches help students develop agency and metacognitive awareness (Loranger, 2025).
 Students increase their self-sufficiency, their trust in their abilities to succeed, and develop higher-order skills that transfer to their future endeavors in a global and interconnected world.